 It is important to know that California residence is not assumed.
 All incoming students must complete a Statement of Legal Residence (SLR) so that a residence determination can be made.
 If a student does not complete the SLR or submit the necessary documents, the student will be classified as a Nonresident and will be assessed the Nonresident Supplemental Tuition.
 Students classified as Nonresident may petition for change of classification once all the UC Residence requirements are met.

 Residence Deputies in the Office of the University Registrar will determine whether the student and parent(s) are California residents for purposes of tuition and fees.
 The presumption of Residence Deputies is that students and their parents have read and understand the UC Residence requirements prior to submitting their residence information for determination of residence for tuition purposes.

-New and Transfer students who are living with relatives or other adults in California, or are considering self-support or claiming financial independence from their parents are further cautioned to understand the UC Residence Policy governing Financial Independence, which requires two full years of financial independence and complete self-sufficiency prior to the term resident status is claimed.
+New & Transfer students who are living with relatives or other adults in California, or are considering self-support or claiming financial independence from their parents are further cautioned to understand the UC Residence Policy governing Financial Independence, which requires one full year of financial independence and complete self-sufficiency (as of Fall Term 2019) prior to the term resident status is claimed.

 How is Residence Determined?